A Vertically Integrated Cannabis Company in the Making. Leveraging Quebec’s Market.

 Through Cannara’s collaborative corridor initiative, the company intends to lease space at the facility to product manufacturers to produce cannabis-infused products and expedite them to the market.
 Cannara is currently in discussions with partners to produce edibles, pet-products, cosmetics, beverages and other products within the facility when the regulations relating to edibles and beverages come into effect in Canada next October.

 To date, Cannara has developed seven cannabis brands that will target cannabis consumers in the recreational, cosmeceutical, edible and beverage sectors.
+To this aim, the company has signed an LOI with a leading Quebec microbrewery to develop cannabinoid-infused beverages.
 Their product lines will include flower, oils, vapes, topicals, tinctures, creams, gummies and confectionaries, among others.
 Cannara has also developed an intellectual property (IP) portfolio that includes 19 filed patents and 40 granted domain names and trademarks.

 - Canadian cannabis sales expected to reach $7.17 billion in 2019.